forestry-labs/RidgePaperReplication/README.md

 For the performance simulations in Section 3, we tune the hyperparameters for each estimator over a random grid of size 100.
-The final hyperparameters selected for each estimator can be found in the `tuningParam` folder.
+The final hyperparameters selected by **caret** for each estimator can be found in the `tuningParam` folder.
 Below is a table of the hyperparameters selected for LRF in each data set:

 | Dataset              | mtry | nodesizeSpl | overfitPenalty | Log(minSplitGain) | sample.fraction |
 |:---------------------|-----:|------------:|---------------:|------------------:|----------------:|